selinaZitrone/R_AskQuestions/README.md

 When you installed the package, there is also a addin that you can use to format your code.
 You can select the code you want to style with the mouse, got to `Addins->Style Selection` and voilà, your code is styled nicely.
-By default, style uses the style guide of the tidyverse (see [here](https://style.tidyverse.org/) for more info) which is a pretty common and well thought through standard.
+By default, styler uses the style guide of the tidyverse (see [here](https://style.tidyverse.org/) for more info) which is a pretty common and well thought through standard.
 So you can just leave it like that.